SpaceML/GalaxyGAN_python/README.md

 # GalaxyGAN_python
 This project is the implementation of the Paper "Generative Adversarial Networks recover features in astrophysical images of galaxies beyond the deconvolution limit" on python.
+It is the python version of https://github.com/SpaceML/GalaxyGAN.
+This python version doesn't include deconvolution part of the paper.

 ## Amazon EC2 Setup